 The movie that asks the question: what happened to the Roman tribune who won Jesus' robe through a dice game?
 A scenery chewing Richard Burton plays the hard-bitten Marcellus Gallio who wins the robe -- but loses his mind -- as he embarks on a quest to find out more about the man who wore the robe.

-Despite the overwrought performance by Burton, this is still a sentimental favorite for being the first ever motion picture filmed in Cinemascope, and winner of three Oscars for costume design, art direction, and set decoration.
+Despite the over-the-top performance by Burton, this is still a sentimental favorite for being the first ever motion picture filmed in Cinemascope and winner of three Oscars for costume design, art direction, and set decoration.